TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/module.rst

 .. c:function:: int PyModule_SetDocString(PyObject *module, const char *docstring)

    Set the docstring for *module* to *docstring*.
-   This function is called automatically when creating a module from ``PyModuleDef``, using either ``PyModule_Create`` or ``PyModule_FromDefAndSpec``.
+   This function is called automatically when creating a module kutoka ``PyModuleDef``, using either ``PyModule_Create`` or ``PyModule_FromDefAndSpec``.